 - Melt the cacao butter in a bowl over a saucepan of boiling water

-- Keeps well in the fridge for up to a few days
+- Keeps well covered in the fridge for up to a few days

 Disclosure: This posts contains affiliate links to Amazon.
-If you click through and purchase any of these films, a small percentage will come to me, with no extra cost to you!
+If you click through and purchase any of these products, a small percentage will come to me, with no extra cost to you!
 This income will go towards the running of this blog – thank you.